 Approximately 40% of the field must play their first WSICT game on Saturday at 9:00 a.m., 40% at 10:15 a.m. and about 20% starting at 11:30 a.m.
 As a result, it probably makes sense for most teams traveling some distance to plan to stay in a hotel Friday evening.
 While the enclosed enrollment form asks if you’d like a later start time on Saturday, we may not be able to accommodate everyone.
 We also can’t separate in pool play all the teams traveling the greatest distances and still achieve geographic diversity.
 Please take this into consideration when answering the question on the enrollment form about preferred Saturday start time.

-To complete the application process for the 2016 WSICT, teams must initially submit these two items:
+To apply for the for the 2017 WSICT, teams must first submit these two items:

 If we do not receive both of these items, a team's application will not be processed.

 Each team that applies for enrollment in the WSICT, will receive an acceptance/acknowledgement memo in late December to early January -- please see the timeline on the website for a detailed explanation of when these will be mailed (later registrants will be processed later, as received, assuming that there is still room in the field).
 In that packet, we will include a Team Information and roster page, a Liability Waiver/Concussion Agreement form that will need to be completed for each participating player.

 All teams that play in the Wisconsin State Invitational Championship Tournament are required to have the following three items on file with our office at least five weeks in advance of the event at their grade/gender level.
 These items will be explained in more detail in the acknowledgement memo and are available on our website at gnbl.org under the heading, “Rosters; Waiver, Release and Consent for Medical Treatment Form and Concussion Information.”